TechStackLens/techstacklens-core/attached_assets/TechStackLens Design Document.markdown

 - Map dependencies based on scanner output (e.g., Web → Middleware → Database).
 - For Windows-IIS: Use SNI hostnames and port data to map site-specific dependencies.
 - Apply basic Well-Architected Framework principles (reliability, security).
+- **Analyzer/Reporter**: The analyzer and report generator process this combined JSON format, supporting modular extension as new scanners are added.

 ### 3.3.
 Visualizer
 - Generate static graphs (Graphviz) showing hosts and SNI sites with dependencies.